 Her clients include those who experience anxiety, depression, grief and loss, childhood or past trauma, stress from going through difficult life transitions as well as those who struggle with gender identity or relationship issues.

 As a pioneer in the field of art therapy in Singapore, she is adept at using the creative process for individuals who would like to embrace art as a therapy for personal growth and self-discovery.

-From 2011 to 2014 Joanna was the Regional Chairperson of ANZATA (Australian New Zealand Art Therapy Association) and also served as Vice President for ATAS (Art Therapy Association of Singapore) in 2011.
+From 2011 to 2014 Joanna was the Regional Chairperson of ANZATA (Australian New Zealand Art Therapy Association).
 She has presented in various conferences and Universities in Australia, Hong Kong, Malaysia and Singapore.
 She was appointed Clinical Supervisor for the Masters of Art Therapy programme at Lasalle College of the Arts in 2006 and again 2013.
 She continues in private practice to conduct professional training and clinical supervision for therapists, counsellors and those in the helping profession.

 Joanna Tan is presenting at the 2020 National Counselling & Psychotherapist Conference in Singapore.